 The prophets affirmed that Jehovah’s sovereignty has been evident to man from the beginning, even from “the foundations of the earth” (Isa.
 40:21).
 How could this statement be remotely accurate if man did not arrive upon the planet until billions of years after earth’s creation?

 Christ stated that “male and female” humans have existed “from the beginning of the creation” (Mk.
 10:6).
 This affirmation can never be harmonized with the notion that man is “a very recent new-comer to this planet” (Clayton 1968, Lesson 8, 2).

 Paul argued that unbelief is inexcusable because the evidence for the existence of the invisible God is “clearly seen” in the orderly universe.
 These evidences have been “perceived” (a term that denotes rational intelligence—thus, obviously by man) “since the creation of the world” (Rom.
 1:20).

 Anyone who takes seriously the plain statements of the Scriptures cannot help seeing the importance and meaning of such passages.

 The Scriptures Affirm a Brief History of Man

 The Bible indicates that man’s years upon the earth have been relatively few.

 Archaeology has demonstrated that these fifty-five generations spanned approximately two thousand years at the most (Kitchen and Mitchell 1962, 213).
-Furthermore, from Abraham on back to Adam, there are but twenty additional generations (a number of which were noted for exceptional longevity).
+Furthermore, from Abraham on back to Adam, there are but twenty additional generations.
+These generations were noted for exceptional longevity.

-Even if one grants a few possible omissions in the genealogical narrative (as with some Old Testament records—cf. Ezra 7:3,4; 1 Chronicles 6:6-10), there is no reason to assume that the earlier portion of the Lord’s family record is of a radically different structure than that which characterizes the later generations.
+Even if one grants a few possible omissions in the genealogical narrative, as with some Old Testament records (cf. Ezra 7:3,4; 1 Chron.
+6:6-10), there is no reason to assume that the earlier portion of the Lord’s family record is radically different than that which characterizes the later generations.

 A Compromise with Evolutionary Chronology